 Studies on the consumption of insects as food have identified numerous edible species in India, with approximately 298 species consumed by various tribes (Chakravorty, 2014; Gahukar, 2018).
 Among these, the coleopteran species were found to be the most commonly consumed, followed by Orthoptera, Hemiptera, Hymenoptera, Odonata, Lepidoptera, Isoptera and Ephimeroptera (Chakravorty, 2014).
 Since time immemorial, people of various ethnic backgrounds residing in Manipur have been capturing and consuming a wide range of insect species.
 These insects are also sold in some local markets in Manipur, and serve as a source of income for many local communities (Lokeshwari & Singh, 2019).
 Insects such as Belostoma sp., Lethocerous sp., Hydrophilus sp., Locust sp., larvae and pupa of silkworm, bees and cricket species have been commonly sold in the popular market as delicious and costly items.
 In Manipur, 73 edible insect species belonging to 9 orders, under 29 families have been identified.
 The order Hemiptera has the highest representation with up to 21 species, while the orders Odonata and Hymenoptera have 17 and 10 species, respectively.
-The orders Orthoptera and Lepidoptera each have 4 species, while the orders Isoptera and Dictyoptera, as well as the order Ephemeroptera, are represented by only one species each (Babu & Singh, 2021; Thangjam et al., 2020.).
+The orders Orthoptera and Lepidoptera each have 4 species, while the orders Isoptera and Dictyoptera, as well as the order Ephemeroptera, are represented by only one species each (Thangjam et al., 2020; Babu & Singh, 2021).
 Various researchers predicted that the sustainable source of protein for the enormous increase of human population in future would be the insect proteins (Tang et al., 2019; Zhao et al., 2021).
 In addition to their nutritional value, edible insects are also used for their medicinal properties.
 For example, termites are believed to have anti-inflammatory and anti-microbial properties while Locust migratoria are used to treat coughs and asthma (Singh, 2014).
 In Manipur, insects such as silkworm pupae and grasshoppers are used in traditional medicine to treat various ailments (Singh, 2014).

 Antioxidants are compounds that protect cells from oxidative stress generated by free radicals, which are unstable molecules that can harm cells and lead to aging and development of chronic diseases like heart disease, cancer, rheumatoid arthritis and neurodegenerative disorder (Erhirhie & Paul, 2019).
-Edible insects have been found to have a variety of bioactive compounds with antioxidant properties, making them not only a nutritious food source but also potentially beneficial in preventing oxidative damage in the body (D’Antonio et al., 2023; Kowalski et al., 2023; Park et al., 2023; Sarmah et al., 2022).
+Edible insects have been found to have a variety of bioactive compounds with antioxidant properties, making them not only a nutritious food source but also potentially beneficial in preventing oxidative damage in the body (Sarmah et al., 2022; D’Antonio et al., 2023; Kowalski et al., 2023; Park et al., 2023).
 Therefore, the objective of this study was to evaluate the antioxidant properties of three commercially important edible insect species of Manipur namely Anoplophora glabripennis, Lethocerus indicus and Vespa magnifica.

 MATERIALS AND METHODS